 We always understand kinship to mean many things.
 It can be biological, adopted, geographical, intellectual, religious, or spiritual.
 It organizes some of our most significant relationships, defining our affections, loyalties, and allegiances.
 Kinship can also pose obstacles to ways of being individuals and making community.

 Today, in many societies around the world, broader understandings of kinship as community are being deliberately erased or forgotten, replaced by parochialisms and hatreds.
 How do these current sectarianisms challenge us to remember and reimagine other, more progressive forms of kinship and community?

 The collaborative Wolf Humanities at Large programs go beyond the Center's annual topic, showcasing events and people on and off campus making important contributions to our broader understanding of culture.
 Be sure to subscribe to our e-announcements and social media feeds for regular program updates.

-Each year, the Wolf Humanities Center provides fellowships for Penn students, Penn and regional faculty, and postdoctoral scholars interested in conducting research related to our annual topic.
-As part of their research, all fellows participate in the Forum's interdisciplinary seminars, conferences, and cultural events.
+Each year, the Wolf Humanities Center provides fellowships for Penn students, Penn and regional faculty, and postdoctoral scholars conducting research related to our annual topic.
+Fellowship opportunities are available in the following five categories: